Cintia0528/Data_Analysis-COPD_Death_Rates_in_US-Uganda/README.md

 - If given more time, I would have liked to webscrape the table.
 Simply copying it was not the most elegant, but the fastest solution.
 - Looking back, I should have not downloaded to csv's but got the population by summing the age groups.
+- I would have liked to visualize some of the results, for example the death rates per age group compared to the population.